LeonardSuares/HelloWorldPlugin/README.md

 # HelloWorldPlugin

-This project is a simple "Hello World" plugin created in C#.
+This project is about a "Hello World" plugin written in C#.

 ## Overview

 The `HelloWorldPlugin` project demonstrates the basics of creating a plugin with an action.
-The action simply prints "Hello World" to the console.
+The action prints "Hello World" to the console.

 ## Project Structure